 Work package 5

 WP5 will employ in vitro, ex vivo and in vivo methodologies to elucidate the clinical potential of the advanced wound care materials in regards to safety, diagnostics, and wound healing.
-The safety and efficacy of treatment using the developed wound dressing materials will be evaluated using state-of-the art model systems, and the effect of the novel dressing material on three aspects will be evaluated; 1) proliferation of human keratinocytes and fibroblasts, 2) migration of human keratinocytes and fibroblasts, and 3) healing process of human tissue ex vivo wounds.
-Further evaluation of toxicology/safety will be performed using a porcine wound healing model.
-We have extensive experience of the suggested model system in the context of wound healing, dressing materials, infection, and transplantation, and a thorough understanding of its potential and limitations.
+The safety and efficacy of treatment using the developed wound dressing materials has been evaluated using state-of-the art model systems, and the effect of the novel dressing material on three aspects has been evaluated; 1) proliferation of human keratinocytes and fibroblasts, 2) migration of human keratinocytes and fibroblasts, and 3) healing process of human tissue ex vivo wounds.
+Further evaluation of toxicology and safety has been performed using a porcine wound healing model.
+We have extensive experience of the model systems in the context of wound healing, dressing materials, infection, and transplantation, and a thorough understanding of potential and limitations.
 The work in work package 5 will prepare for the clinical validation of the novel wound dressings developed in the HEALiX project.

 Cytocompatibility.
 In order to assess the safety of dressing material candidates (WP2), pH sensing materials (WP3), and antimicrobial peptides (WP4), several of the mentioned model systems have been used.
 Firstly, in vitro cell culture using primary cultures of human fibroblasts and keratinocytes have been used to investigate effects on proliferation and migration of skin cells.
 This has been achieved using both traditional cell culture as well as the Livecyte 2 kinetic cytometer to provide high resolution in vitro data.
 In general, all tested nanocellulose materials have demonstrated good cytocompatibility.
 Some optimizations of pH sensors and peptides have been necessary to achieve sufficient safety levels.